 - We will be regularly updating you through our Facebook page, our twitter page @officialhrsfc, our Instagram page hrsfccouncil and through our website www.myhrsfc.co.uk on policies, events and college news generally.
 Have a look and see what’s going on.

 - We have set up subcommittees that support the organisation of finance, events, environment, charities and media.
 Being a member of a subcommittee means helping the college community and getting CV-worthy experience in your chosen field without running in an election, as the system for application is interview based.
-I would strongly encourage you to apply to be in one of these subcommittees when vacancies are advertised, as they are a great way to get more involved in different aspects of college life.
+We strongly encourage you to take part when positions become available.

 - We are affiliated with the National Union of Students.
 Purchasing an NUS card will give you access to a huge variety of discounts, so it’s definitely worth looking into.
 At a time when so many drastic and contentious changes are being made to our education system, being part of a union and having our voices heard is very important!
 An NUS Card only costs £12 for a whole year!

 - There are many societies at Hills Road and we encourage you to visit our Freshers’ Societies Fair to come and see if there are any you’d like to join.

 - We take your welfare very seriously and have a designated officer who deals with any issues to do with equality and diversity.
 This welfare officer will always be available to listen to any complaints or problems you have, and if they can’t help you themselves they will be glad to put you into contact with someone who can.
 Our welfare officer leads ‘Amigos’, which is a student-led organisation that exists to help fellow students with any problems they may be having.

 - We hold a general meeting every half term that allows you to express your thoughts and concerns to us.
 When you arrive your tutor group will elect representatives to attend these meetings.
 The meetings are open for anyone to attend in addition, so please feel free to do so.